 Great job putting this together and so soon.
 I am sure your trash bins had to be emptied at least 3 times of Kleenex bits for this post.

 We all know that no pet can ever be replaced.
-With that said, 2 serious bird people with a business called… WINDY CITY PARROT, simply have to own a Parrot, they just do.
+With that said, 2 serious bird-people with a business called… WINDY CITY PARROT, simply has to own a Parrot, they just do.

 Also selfishly, your followers need stories and videos for our Sunday Brunch.
 Every 30 seconds a bird’s owner dies or one is found in a closet, see where this is going?….

-what Robin dreams of
+What Robin dreams of

 I believe really that 3 birds, minimum should be considered, one for each of you people there.
 What do you think?
 If Chicago does not have good rescues, scope out the Indy area and we can all have drinks in person while you look.

-I know some crazy lady that has 9 birds in her flock and they are all happy, healthy and one happy clutch and the nut still is a companion and her birds still love and adore her (cept the keets, they really could care less), so yes, 3 for you I think.
+I know some crazy lady that has 9 birds in her flock and they are all happy, healthy and one happy clutch and the nut still is a companion and her birds still love and adore her (‘cept the keets, they really could care less), so yes, 3 for you I think.

 We will have to take a reader’s poll, are you in?
 We all loved Popcorn, who wouldn’t sweet and lovely and funny and great.

-I mean how cool would it be if you got let’s say… a real freaked out Parrot that tried to eat your face when you got close to it, even though you adopt him.
+I mean how cool would it be if you got let’s say… a really freaked out Parrot that tried to eat your face when you got close to it, even though you adopt him.

-Then you guys can post weekly updates to show how much progress is being made (I would edit the big cuts and
+Then you guys can post weekly updates to show how much progress is being made (I would edit the big cuts and bruises).

-bruises).
 You could use your expertise, experiment a little, give a bird a good new HAPPY life and the Sunday Brunches would be spellbound and rooting for you and your body parts to stay in-tact.

 That is my great advice for the day.

-Note: Sharing your life with a bird will always be a double edged sword.
+Note: Sharing your life with a bird will always be a double-edged sword.
 You cry when you lose them as with any pet.

 Yes, they are in my will, I have parents picked and a diary on each bird to hopefully help the next parent understand personality, likes and dislikes if they somehow ended up with complete strangers.

-great comments Robin
+Great comments Robin

-you’re right and we have been talking about species preference – we’re thinking Poicephalus like Senegal or Red bellied.
+You’re right and we have been talking about species preference – we’re thinking Poicephalus like Senegal or Red-bellied.